Outburn-IL/foob-docs/configuration.md

 In this example:
 * The {namespace} variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)
 * The {fumeMap} variable specifies the FUME mapping identifier which should be used to transform data. *This is an optional paramter.
-In case of usage,any other, FUME Conversion map related setting will be ignored*
+In case of usage,any other, FUME Conversion map related setting will be ignored* (Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about mapping assignment rules)

 These endpoints accept incoming data in JSON, CSV, and HL7 v2 format, respectively, and then forward the data stream to FUME server.